itsjameszhao/Latent-Gaussian-Compression/slides_abridged/part1_intro.md

 - **The Problem**:
   - Cannot store or transmit full dataset $D$ because of
-    - Network bandwidth constraints.
+    - Network bandwidth constraints
     - Space constraints
-    - Privacy constraints.
+    - Privacy constraints
 - Can we share compressed dataset $D'$ instead?

 ---